Jul 24, 2012

 However, as long as I kept my pace to a gentle eight minutes per kilometre, I found that neither the hamstring nor the ankle gave me any real trouble.

-The heat, however, was a little harder to manage, although I am finding I’m handling it better now than I was a few weeks ago – such are the benefits of acclimatization.
+The heat, however, was a little harder to manage, although I am finding I’m handling it better now than I was a few weeks ago – such are the benefits of acclimatisation.
 It reached 53C (127F) in the sun this afternoon at 3 pm, yet I wasn’t too seriously stressed.
 Carmel was giving me drinks each two or three kilometres, though.

 Just before the end of the day, I passed the original homestead site of Abraham Lincoln’s first home in Illinois.
 It’s kind of surreal to stand on the exact ground where Lincoln lived and walked around on in 1830, well before he became famous.